ftrias/TeensyDebug/README.md

 You also need to find the GDB executable that came with Teensyduino.
 On the Mac it is located in `/Applications/Teensyduino.app/Contents/Java/hardware//tools/arm/bin/arm-none-eabi-gdb`.

 Next, find the ELF file created.
 Arduino puts it in a temporary directory, but forunately, it is the same directory for the duration of Arduino.
-If you look at the output, you should see multiple mentions of a file ending with ".elf".
+If you look at the end of the compile output, you should see multiple mentions of a file ending with ".elf".
 For example: `/var/folders/j1/8hkyfp_96zl_lgp19b19pbj80000gp/T/arduino_build_133762/breakpoint_test.ino.elf`.

 Running GDB yields: